Perspective | Overemphasizing Ruth Bader Ginsburg’s hero status among women diminishes her

 Similarly, Ginsburg’s fans created her “Notorious R.B.G.” moniker after she wrote a scathing dissent when the Supreme Court significantly weakened the Voting Rights Act.
 She wrote that removing restrictions on states that had previously discriminated against Black people “is like throwing away your umbrella in a rainstorm because you are not getting wet.”

-In addition, Ginsburg not only voted to uphold affordable health coverage for Americans with preexisting conditions but was also one of two justices who dissented against the court’s ruling that Obamacare’s Medicaid expansion was unconstitutional.
+In addition, Ginsburg not only voted to uphold affordable health coverage for Americans with preexisting conditions but was also one of two justices who dissented against the court’s ruling that Obamacare’s mandatory Medicaid expansion was unconstitutional.
 She helped strike down legislation that allowed certain noncitizens to be expelled from the country.

 Abortion rights are understandably the focus of much of the energy around Ginsburg’s replacement, since many Republicans have salivated for decades at the idea of overturning Roe, and both parties use the issue to galvanize voters when a Supreme Court is in the balance.

-Note: CORRECTION: A previous version misstated the nature of the Supreme Court’s ruling on the Affordable Care Act.
-The court ruled that the law’s mandatory Medicaid expansion was unconstitutional and made Medicaid expansion optional.